ilovetocode2019/Highlight/configuration.md

 All configuration is stored in the `config.yml` file.

 Editing the configuration incorrectly can cause errors when you try to run the bot.
-Be carefull when editing the configuration.
+Be careful when editing the configuration.
 {: .warn }

 To edit the configuration, open `config.yml` and edit the options.